 A single moderately weathered stone weighing 587 g was found in Algeria and sold in Tucson in January 2009 to M. Farmer and J. Strope.
 After the stone was cut into thin slices on a wire-saw (A. Karl), leaving ~450 g after accounting for the cutting loss, samples were sent to several investigators (T. Bunch and J. Wittke, NAU; M. Weisberg, KCCU) for study and classification.
 A preliminary classification was given for NWA 5492 as an anomalous member of the CB chondrite group.

 Although textural similarities exist with CH and CB chondrites, several differences distinguish NWA 5492 from them.
 As is typical for the CB group, NWA 5492 is a breccia composed of type-I chondrules (e.g., PP, PO, BO, CC, RP, POP, Al-rich), lithic clasts (e.g., chondrule-rich, impact-melt, granular fine-grained), FeNi-metal nodules (isolated and in clusters), and abundant sulfides (predominantly troilite, with daubreelite and possible minor alabandite).
-As with CH chondrites, NWA 5492 lacks matrix material, has depletions in volatiles, and contains abundant FeNi-metal (22.6 vol%, comparable to CH chondrites).
+As with CH chondrites, NWA 5492 lacks matrix material, has depletions in volatile elements, and contains abundant FeNi-metal (22.6 vol%, comparable to CH chondrites).
 However, whereas CH and CB chondrules are Na-depleted, those in NWA 5492 are Na-rich (Weisberg et al., 2011).
-In addition, NWA 5492 does not contain the refractory element enrichments seen in CH and CB chondrites; this is consistent with a greater degree of evaporation of refractory material in the inner Solar System (Friend et al., 2011; Weisberg et al., 2011, 2012).
-Importantly, the chondrule textural types present in NWA 5492 and the ungrouped metal-rich chondrite GRO 95551 are significantly different from those of ordinary chondrites (Weisberg et al., 2015).
-The lack of matrix material in NWA 5492 and GRO 95551 is not well understood, and could be from a different cause than in CH and CB chondrites (i.e., condensation from an impact-generated vapor plume).
-This feature in NWA 5492 and GRO 95551 may be attributed to rapid accretion of chondrules in a very high temperature environment possibly associated with low amounts of ambient dustconditions which existed in the inner Solar System.
+In addition, NWA 5492 does not contain the refractory element enrichments seen in CH and CB chondrites; this is consistent with a greater degree of evaporation of refractory material in the inner Solar System (Friend et al., 2011; Weisberg et al., 1996, 2011, 2012).
+Importantly, the chondrule textural types present in NWA 5492 and in the ungrouped metal-rich chondrite GRO 95551 are significantly different from those of ordinary chondrites (Weisberg et al., 2015).
+The lack of matrix material in NWA 5492 and GRO 95551 is not well understood, and could result from an entirely different process from the one which produced CH and CB chondrites (i.e., condensation from an impact-generated vapor plume).
+This feature in NWA 5492 and GRO 95551 may be attributed to rapid accretion of chondrules in a very high temperature environment, possibly associated with low amounts of ambient dustconditions which existed in the inner Solar System.